 Diagnosis is based on two stages.
 In stage one, you observe unusual health symptoms.
 In the second stage, your doctor helps you to diagnose an actual medical problem by reviewing and analyzing relevant symptoms of diseases.

 Note that your medical aid will only be successful if you answer each question your doctor asks in detail.
-It is recommended that no part be missed during the assessment session, and let your physician know all about the symptoms you are experiencing.
+It is recommended that you miss no part during the assessment and let your physician know all about the symptoms you are experiencing.

 - Liver function tests (LFTs)